by Nebula Haze

 Assuming you are keeping the canopy as flat as possible.
 Should you try for as tall as your tent/light will allow without burn?
 Or is there an optimal height found to give best yield/quality?
 Does the plant waste energy moving the nutrients up a taller plant?

 When it comes to training cannabis plants indoors, in the best-case scenario, you want your plants to be big enough to support as much bud as your grow light can produce.
-Yet there's no point in having a whole bunch of bud sites located below where the light can reach, because buds that don't get any light usually do not fatten up.
+There’s no point in having a whole bunch of bud sites located below where light can reach because buds that don’t get any light tend not to fatten up.
 So, when growing indoors the optimal length of buds is heavily dependent on your grow light.